Art in Tanzania internship program

 D: How much longer have you been staying here?

-M: I’m staying two and a half more weeks, so the total will be six weeks.
+M: I’m staying two and a half more weeks so that the total will be six weeks.

 D: What project are you handling?

 M: I’m working on an internship on solar power.
-So, we’re trying to see how to integrate solar power in the eco compound of Art in Tanzania to satisfy its current demand and a new demand since expansion is happening.
+We’re trying to determine how to integrate solar power into the eco compound of Art in Tanzania to meet its current demand and the new demand resulting from expansion.
 To do that, we’re trying to build up a project so that this works as a pilot, showing to the community that even though you need a big initial investment, the potential income and benefit of the project are significant as we’re looking at a payback period of about a fifth of its lifetime.

 D: Has this project met your expectations?

 M: Regarding organisation, No, because it’s pretty much up to me what I do.
-Nobody checked me, but then it exceeded expectations from the potential it has because I can actually do more things than was expected, although I had to research in order to get to that level of expertise to do them.
+Nobody checked me, but then it exceeded expectations based on its potential, because I can do more things than was expected.
+However, I had to research to reach that level of expertise to accomplish them.

 D: Have you learned from this?